redhousestudio/redhousestudio.github.io/index.md

   <p>You just need a place that sounds good and where you feel comfortable, with a guy that knows how to work that sh*t.</p>

 services_section_text_left: >
-  <p>I have been composing and producing music for more than 30 years and cover the whole process that often starts in a rehearsal room or home studio and ends in a mastering studio.<br />
+  <p>I have been playing, composing and producing for more than 30 years and cover the whole process that often starts in a rehearsal room or home studio and ends in a mastering studio.</p>
-  As a producer I provide the experience and necessary perspective to guide a recording from start to finish.</p>
+  <p>As a producer I provide the experience and necessary perspective to guide a recording from start to finish.</p>
-  <p>I see myself as a translator and stimulator; I translate a musical idea into an experience for the listener.</p>

 services_section_text_right: >
   <p>When all music and performance and all decisions in sound creation - from concept to final master - express the artist's inspiration, you can create a magical musical experience.</p>
-  <p>I can do all phases or just a part, whatever you need.</p>
-  <p><a href="mailto:gijs@redhouse.nl" target="blank" class="red-link">Get in touch</a> and we'll have a coffee.</p>
+  <p>If you want me involved in any or all phases, <a href="mailto:gijs@redhouse.nl" target="blank" class="red-link">get in touch</a> and we'll have a coffee.</p>